ghoshbishakh/osassignment2/assignment2.md

 #### `int read_i(int inumber, char *data, int length, int offset)`

 First checks if `inumber`, `offset` and `length` are valid or not.
 In case the `inumber` is invalid or `offset` in out of range return error (`-1`).
-If length is out of range read only till the end of the file and return the length of the data read (in bytes).
+If length is out of range, read only till the end of the file and return the length of the data read (in bytes).
 The data is read into the buffer `data`, which is assumed to be of length `length`.
 In case of any error return `-1`.

 #### `int write_i(int inumber, char *data, int length, int offset)`